 These unaudited interim financial statements have been prepared by management in accordance with the Treasury Board of Canada Standard on Quarterly Financial Reports for Crown Corporations.
-The basis of accounting used is Canadian generally accepted accounting principles for government agencies as recommended by the Public Sector Accounting Board ("PSAB") of the Canadian Institute of Chartered Accountants.
+The basis of accounting used is Canadian public sector accounting standards.
 These interim financial statements do not include all of the disclosures provided in Marine Atlantic Inc.'s annual audited financial statements.
 The disclosures provided below are incremental to those included with the annual financial statements.
-The interim financial statements should be read in conjunction with the financial statements and the notes thereto for the year ended March 31, 2014.
+The interim financial statements should be read in conjunction with the financial statements and the notes thereto for the year ended March 31, 2016.